JoaoMNZ/JoaoMNZ/README.md

   <br>
   Currently, my main focus is on developing my skills in the <strong>Java</strong> ecosystem with <strong>Spring Boot</strong>.
   <br>
-  I am also developing <a href="https://github.com/JoaoMNZ/Bettracker" target="_blank">Bettracker</a>, an open-source personal project for tracking and analyzing sports betting performance.
+  I am also developing <a href="https://github.com/JoaoMNZ/Bettracker" target="_blank">Bettracker</a>, an open-source platform to track and analyze your sports betting performance.
 </p>

 ### Languages & Frameworks